 Margo Horn moved to Los Altos in 1984, when she began teaching in the Stanford Department of History.
 She holds a Masters and a PhD in History from Tufts University.
 A US social historian, Margo’s research and teaching combines interests in women’s history and the history of medicine.
 Her service in Los Altos includes her role on the Los Altos Historical Commission, where she is currently in her second term.
 Concerned about the local housing crisis, in 2016 Margo formed a group to develop affordable housing in Los Altos, which is now LAAHA.
 Margo is committed to seeing the construction of a new affordable housing development in Los Altos.

-David is one of the co-founders of Bokman Rock Commercial Real Estate.
+David is a co-founder of of Bokman Rock Commercial Real Estate.
 He has over 35 years of diverse business experience in the real estate and food and beverage industries, both as an entrepreneur and a broker.
 He specializes in retail, restaurant and office tenant representation, and in lease consulting.
 He has executed rollout strategies and site negotiations for regional and national restaurant chains, such as Armadillo Willy’s, and is also currently the master broker for both Straw Hat Pizza and Rita’s Italian Ices.
 For the past 18 years, David has been on the Board of Directors of Los Altos/ Los Altos Hills Little League, including serving three years as its President.
 David attended the University of Michigan where he majored in English and Pre-Med.

 Daphne Ross is a relative newcomer to Los Altos, having moved here in 2016.
 She has worked at education non-profit organizations for most of her career, including Citizen Schools, BUILD, and Aim High, designing and managing afterschool and summer enrichment programs for low-income youth.
 She has been alarmed by the housing crisis and has felt compelled to get involved to fight for local accountability and more solutions to create affordable housing.
 She has a BA in Biology from Williams College, and a Master in Education from Stanford.
 She spends time volunteering, baking cookies, and staying active with her family.